-What Are Trump's New Restrictions On Asylum Seekers?
-This Would Add A Burden
+Trump's New Restrictions For Asylum Seekers Would Add Another Burden

 On Monday, April 29, President Trump moved to place new restrictions on asylum seekers entering the country from the U.S./Mexico border.
 In a memo sent to Kevin McAleenan, the acting secretary of Homeland Security, and Attorney General William P. Barr, Trump outlined the new restrictions as a way to "safeguard our system against rampant abuse of our asylum process," per The New York Times.
 What are Trump's new restrictions on asylum seekers?
 The restrictions are slated to add a financial burden to people seeking protection on U.S. soil.